From multiline queues to Macdonald polynomials via the exclusion process: A tableau version of multiline queues

 \section{A tableau version of multiline queues}

 In this section we introduce some new \emph{queue tableaux} which are in bijection with multiline queues.
-The tableaux are similar to the permuted basement tableaux; however, our definition of attacking boxes is different, and our definition of inversion triples is different.
+These tableaux are similar to the permuted basement tableaux, though the definitions of attacking boxes, coinversions, major index, and arm are all slightly different.

 Let $\mu=(\mu_1,\dots,\mu_n)$ be a composition with $\mu_i\in \{0,1,\dots, k\}$.
 The \emph{diagram} $D=D_{\mu}$ associated to $\mu$ is a sequence of $n$ columns of boxes where the $i$th column contains $\mu_i$ boxes (justified to the bottom).
-Meanwhile the \emph{augmented diagram} $\tilde{D} = \tilde{D}_{\mu}$ is $D_{\mu}$ augmented by a \emph{basement} consisting of $n$ boxes in a row just below these columns, see \cref{fig:attacking}.
-We number the rows of $\tilde{D}$ from bottom to top (starting from the basement in row $0$) and the columns from left to right (starting from column $1$).
-Abusing notation slightly, we often use $D$ or $\tilde{D}$ to refer to the collection of boxes in $D$ or $\tilde{D}$.
+Meanwhile the \emph{augmented diagram} $\widetilde{D} = \widetilde{D}_{\mu}$ is $D_{\mu}$ augmented by a \emph{basement} consisting of $n$ boxes in a row just below these columns, see \cref{fig:attacking}.
+We number the rows of $\widetilde{D}$ from bottom to top (starting from the basement in row $0$) and the columns from left to right (starting from column $1$).
+Abusing notation slightly, we often use $D$ or $\widetilde{D}$ to refer to the collection of boxes in $D$ or $\widetilde{D}$.
 We use $(i,j)$ to refer to the box in column $i$ and row $j$ (if $\mu_i<j$ that box is empty).
 For a box $x$, we denote by $d(x)$ the box directly below it.

 Note that we will always be working with a diagram associated to a partition $\lambda$.